Miracle of Midway

 With the FOREKNOWLEDGE provided by the code breakers the US forces hurried to an intercept position northeast of Midway (TF16 left Pearl May 28; TF17 left Pearl May 30) eluding the Japanese submarine scout line which the Japanese Commander Admiral Yamamoto presumed would find them when they sailed to respond to the Japanese attack on Midway.
 Japanese submarines arrived at their observation posts surrounding the Hawaiian island of Oahu on June 3, thus MISSING SPOTTING the American fleet by FOUR DAYS.
 Planned aerial reconnaissance of Pearl Harbor had to be CANCELED when Japanese submarines discovered an American seaplane tender at French Frigate Shoals, from which they hoped to position their own observation planes.
 Consequently, having heard nothing to the contrary, Nagumo ASSUMED the American carriers were still at Pearl Harbor and continued confidently toward Midway.
 American Task Force 16 with the Enterprise and Hornet sailed first under the command of Rear Admiral Raymond A Spruance and Task Force 17 under Rear Admiral Frank “Jack” Fletcher with the Yorktown which had been MIRACULOUSLY brought into fighting condition in THREE DAYS by 1500 men working ROUND-THE-CLOCK on repair operatons after the carrier had suffered heavy damage at Coral Sea.
 Japanese intelligence thought the Yorktown was sunk.
 Fletcher assumed overall command by virtue of seniority and Admiral Nimitz instructed his commanders to apply the principle of calculated risk when engaging the Japanese as the loss of the US carriers would place the entire Pacific at the mercy of the Japanese Navy.
 This meant "the avoidance of exposure of your force without good prospect of inflicting, as a result of such exposure, greater damage to the enemy.”

 On June 3rd a PBY Catalina discovered the Japanese invasion force and US long range bombers launched attacks against it causing no damage.
 The morning of the 4th the Americans adjusted their search patterns in and the Japanese came into range of Midway and commenced their first strike against the island.
 Spruance was told that Jap strike aircraft were approaching the island of Midway.
-This was PRICELESS information since it meant that the planes would need refueling and rearming after returning.
-In response land based aircraft from Midway were scrambled to avoid being sitting ducks and they attacked the Japanese carrier force taking heavy casualties and failing to damage the Japanese task force.
+This was PRICELESS information since it meant that the planes would need REFUELING and REARMING after returning making them SUPREMELY VULNERABLE at that point.
+In response, land based aircraft from Midway were scrambled to avoid being sitting ducks and they attacked the Japanese carrier force taking heavy casualties but failing to damage the Japanese task force.
 The American Carrier task forces launched their strike groups at the Japanese fleet leaving enough aircraft behind of the Combat Air Patrol and Anti-submarine patrol.
-As the Americans winged toward the Japanese fleet the Japanese were CONFUSED.
-A scouting report by an aircraft that had been DELAYED at launch discovered "enemy surface ships" but DID NOT IDENTIFY a CARRIER until LATER into the patrol.
-Japanese reconnaissance was a DISASTROUS FAILURE.
+As the Americans winged toward the Japanese fleet, the Japanese were UNAWARE.
+Their reconaissance had been a DISASTROUS FAILURE.
+The Jap scout plane was DELAYED at launch one-half hour and then flew right past the Americans without spotting them.
+When the American fleet was finally spotted at 07:25, the pilot's report mentioned only "SURFACE SHIPS."
+A Japanese scout plane finally reported a CARRIER.
 This was the Yorktown and TF 17.
-The Japanese attempted to recover their strike aircraft and prepared for a second strike on the island since its airfields were still operational and no planes had been seen on the island itself.
-The second wave had been fitted with bombs.
-Then on discovery of an enemy carrier only 200 miles away, Nagumo embarked on the task of unloading ground attack ordnance in favor of aerial torpedoes and armor piercing bombs.
-The hard working Japanese aircrew DID NOT HAVE TIME to STOW the ORDNANCE removed from the aircraft but by 10:20 they had the Japanese strike group ready to launch against the US carriers.
+For Nagumo, the revelation could not have come at a WORSE MOMENT.
+While the Japanese second wave was PREPARING TO LAUNCH, Nagumo's first wave, that had just returned from Midway was circling WAITING TO LAND.
+Also WAITING TO REFUEL AND REARM were the fleet's zero fighters, which had been in action protecting the carriers.
+If Nagumo were to launch his second wave against the reported enemy carrier, they would have to go without fighter cover.
+Nagumo decided to wait.
+He would return his second wave below decks; recover his circling aircraft for refueling, then launch a full scale attack on the American fleet.

 Zeros Obliterated US Torpedo Bombers